University of Dubuque Admission Requirements

 Typical High School GradesB

 You will need about average high school grades to get into University of Dubuque.
 The average high school GPA of the admitted freshman class at University of Dubuque was 3.0 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Dubuque accepts 74% of students who apply.
+The school ranks #30 in Iowa for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Dubuque accepts 73% of students who apply.